 MYTH or FACT?

 Fact.
-In order to stand out amongst competitors, some individuals often find it attractive to design a resume that focuses more effort on aesthetic value rather than the actual content.
+To stand out amongst competitors, some individuals often find it attractive to design a resume that focuses more effort on aesthetic value rather than the actual content.
 This often comes in the form of graphics, colors, images, and creative fonts.
 In all actuality, this can critically damage your chances of landing an interview.

-Creative resumes with graphics, fancy fonts, color, or images have the ability to initiate bias.
+Creative resumes with graphics, fancy fonts, color, or images can initiate bias.
 This is the last thing you want when it comes to your resume.
 You never know, by including color on your resume, you could potentially be using a color that is disliked by the hiring manager!

 Aside from personal preference, adding a creative flair to your resume takes away from the valuable space you can use to further detail your professional career and accomplishments.
 Also, graphics and images tend to interfere with applicant tracking systems (ATS), which ultimately determine whether your resume is good enough or not to be passed onto the hiring manager for further review.

-In hindsight, for positions that actually require some creative skills, it may be in your best interest to provide links to your portfolio or personal websites.
+In hindsight, for positions that require some creative skills, it may be in your best interest to provide links to your portfolio or personal websites.
 By doing so, it ensures that your resume focuses on your professional background while allowing your resume to pass ATS to be seen by the hiring manager.
 If hiring managers are impressed by your work history on the resume, this gives them the green light and incentive to look into all of your previous work for consideration.